Bangladesh Railway: Passenger services

+In addition, many inter-city rail services operate between the nation's two largest cities, Dhaka and Chattogram.
+Such services may include: The Sonar Bangla Express, Suburno Express, Mohanagar Express, Turna Express, and Chattala Express services.
+These services provide many options for Bangladeshis to travel between the two destinations.

 Tickets for Bangladesh Railway services are available at all stations.
-Most stations are computerised and tickets which can be purchased within four days of departure, are printed.
+Most stations are computerized and tickets which can be purchased within four days of departure, are printed.
 Full refunds (excluding clerical charges) are available up until two days before departure.
 The railway reserves ten percent of tickets for online sales.
 Of these tickets, fifteen percent are reserved for mobile phone sales.